Don’t forget the Form 2! Tips and traps for selling a business in South Australia

 Why trust Johnston Withers Lawyers and Conveyancers as your Commercial Property Lawyer

 Our team of commercial property lawyers and registered conveyancers have extensive experience in the preparation of Vendor’s Statements and contracts for the sale of business and land.
 We are able to act as conveyancers in business settlements for vendors and purchasers.
-If you need assistance with preparing a contract for the sale of business and a Form 2 or require a conveyancer for your settlement, please contact Michael Stannard or Gemma Wallace.
+If you need assistance with preparing a contract for the sale of business and a Form 2 or require a conveyancer for your settlement, please contact Gemma Wallace.

 The content of this article is intended to provide a general guide to the subject matter.
 It is not legal advice.
 Specialist advice should be sought about your specific circumstances.